Associated British Ports Holdings Ltd

 Chief Financial Officer

-Sebastian Bull became Chief Financial Officer and a Director of Associated British Ports Holdings Ltd in February 2011 and is Chairman of the Finance Committee.
+Sebastian Bull became Chief Financial Officer and a Director of Associated British Ports Holdings Ltd in February 2011.
 Mr Bull was previously Director of Finance and Administration at More London Development Limited from 2003 to 2010.
 From 1998 to 2002, Mr Bull held senior commercial and finance roles, including Corporate Finance Director, Network Development Director and Finance Director, at Railtrack (now Network Rail).
 Prior to Railtrack, Mr Bull spent 14 years working in corporate finance roles for UBS.
 Mr Bull trained as a Chartered Accountant for KPMG.

 Philippe Busslinger joined the Board of Associated British Ports Holdings Ltd in June 2011 and is a member of the Remuneration and Nomination Committee.
 Mr Busslinger is a Senior managing Director of Infrastructure-Europe, based in the London office.
 Prior to joining OMERS Infrastructure, Mr Busslinger was an executive director with Goldman Sachs in its London office where he advised clients in M&A transactions across Europe.
 Previously he worked for McKinsey & Company as a consultant.
 Mr Busslinger holds an MBA from Columbia Business School in New York and a BA (Business) from ICADE Universidad Pontificia Comillas in Madrid.